“Building and surface combine to form a ritual process akin to working with the shadows of time and place”

 Themes

-Recent practice is exploring ways of reducing environmental impact further by working with natural clay pigments in a once-fired process, ultimately towards unfired pieces which honour our relationship with the earth.
+Current practice explores ways of reducing environmental impact further by working with natural clay pigments in a once-fired process, ultimately towards unfired pieces which honour our reciprocal relationship with the earth.

 Background

-She took a career break in 2009 to bring up her sons, retraining as an ordained Interfaith Minister before resuming her ceramics career.
+I took a career break in 2009 to bring up my sons as a single mum, retraining as an ordained Interfaith Minister before resuming my ceramics journey in 2020.